top of page

 George and Charlotte had ten children: Neil Legge I; Neil Legge II; Rebecca Harriet; Jemima Charlotte; Adam David; George Tower; Robert Blair; John James; Georgina Hobson; and Margaret Fraser.
 The couple, along with at least three of their infant children, are buried in Belsyde Cemetery, Fergus.

-After George’s death, Mapleshade was rented out for several years.
 The Gow family and the Blacks of Blackburn Estates were among its notable tenants.

 In 1922, Mapleshade was sold to Dr. Norman Kyle, who installed new plumbing, electricity, and an oil-burning furnace.
 The current front door of the Fergusson Room Pub once led to Dr. Kyle’s office, while he and his wife used the back door as their main entrance.
 Surgeries were performed in a large upstairs room at the top of the stairs.